Pvt. Daniel Joseph Boni

 water and two half mess kits of raw rice.

-the Japanese had removed the lights in the hold,
+Although the Japanese had removed the lights in

-they had not turned off the power to the
+the hold, they had not turned off the power to

-hot-wire the ship's blowers into the light power
+able to hot-wire the ship's blowers into the

-hold, until the power was disconnected, two days
+into the hold, until the power was disconnected,

 According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, about 5:00 pm, some of the POWs were on deck preparing dinner for the POWs in the ship's two holds.
 The ship was, off the coast of China, in the Bashi Channel.
 Suddenly, sirens and other alarms were heard.
 The men inside the holds knew this meant that American submarines had been spotted and began to chant for the submarines to sink the ship.

 The waves were high since a storm had just passed.
 At about 5:50 P.M., as the POWs watched, the Japanese ran to the bow of the ship and a torpedo passed in front of the ship.
 Moments later, the Japanese ran to the ship's stern and watched as a second torpedo passed behind the ship.
 There was a sudden jar and the ship stopped dead in the water.
 It had been hit by two torpedoes amidships in its third hold where there were no POWs, but it still killed some POWs.
 It is believed that the submarine that fired the torpedoes was the U.S.S.
 Snook.

 The Japanese guards took their guns and used